alexeyds/jutest/docs/runtime-api.md

 # `initRuntime(runtimeConfig)`

 Main function of the Runtime API.
 This will initiate the jutest runtime, load provided test file locations and run all the tests defined within those files.\
-See Runtime Config for the full list of the available options that this function accepts.
+See [Config params](https://github.com/alexeyds/jutest/blob/master/docs/runtime-api.md#config-params) for the full list of the available options that this function accepts.

 ```js
 initRuntime({